logzio/logz-docs/_source/logzio_collections/_metrics-sources/postgres-metrics.md

 ##### Add [Logz.io](http://logz.io/) configuration

-Now you'll set up the Metricbeat to collect metrics from Azure MySQL.
+Now you'll set up the Metricbeat to collect metrics from Azure PostgreSQL.

 You'll need to replace the values surrounded by angle brackets `<< >>`